Cerevo wants to be a “global niche” player.

 Tim: If you don’t have an interesting product that will spark peoples’ imagination, no one will write about it, so that makes sense.

-Takuma: Basically, trade shows are to talk with the distributers or to talk to the sales guys, but the current trade show is to show the product to the media guys.
+Takuma: Basically, traditional trade shows are to talk with the distributors or to talk to the sales guys, but the current trade show is to show the product to the media guys.

 Tim: That’s true.
 It has really changed in the last 10 years or so.
 That should be very encouraging to not only Japanese founders, but any hardware makers around the world, because if you make something worthwhile, it sounds like it’s pretty easy to get the attention of the media.

 Takuma: One of the correct choice things is CEATEC is the Japanese most, biggest consumer show in Tokyo, but we don’t talk about the CEATEC guys; just talk to the CES guys or IFA guys.

 Tim: So you don’t do trade shows in Japan?
 Is that because you have already direct access to the media and there’s no real advantage.

 Takuma: And also the NHK and TBS guys are also coming to the CES.

 Tim: That’s true.
 The Japanese media comes to those shows as well.
 For an example, let’s talk about one of your brands, the XON brand, which is smart bindings and video camera—gear for snowboarders mostly.
 What is your target for that?
 Is it pros, is it amateurs, is it just geeks who love new gadgets?